Everest Three High Passes Trek

 Best TimeSeptember to December & March to May

 This trek is not for everyone.
 The Everest Three Passes Trek is for anyone who wants to test their limits, laugh at the cold, and feel fully alive in the Himalayas.
-Starting from Everest Base Camp, it climbs three high passes with icy trails, rope bridges that make the heart race, and mountains so massive they make everything else feel tiny.
-Can you handle it?
-Every step brings a new thrill and an unforgettable view.
+Starting from Lukla, the route reaches Everest Base Camp before crossing three high passes through the Khumbu region, passing remote valleys, Sherpa villages, and high altitude landscapes along the way.

 Teahouses along the way are little lifesavers.
 Sip hot yak butter tea, laugh at how tired everyone looks, and trade stories with Sherpas and fellow trekkers who are just as thrilled and exhausted.
 This Everest Base Camp trek with three high passes is the ultimate Himalayan trekking adventure in Nepal.
 Every day brings a new challenge, crazy moments, and memories you won’t forget for a lifetime.
 So what are you waiting for?
 Join this ultimatetrekking package with us now.